rajvardhan0914/qhack/README.md

 ## ⚡ Real-Time Concepts Used
 Preemptive scheduling, priority-based execution, deterministic timing, mutex for shared memory protection, condition variables, and message passing.

-## 🖥️ Python Visualization
-The Python dashboard displays driver state, battery status, obstacle alerts, and final control actions.
-Data is received from QNX using TCP sockets.

 ## ▶️ How to Run
 1. Build the project in QNX Momentics.